 This recipe can use fresh, frozen or canned peaches, which makes it a dessert you can make almost any time of year.
 Served warm with vanilla ice cream, this easy peach cobbler recipe is amazing!

 In a medium microwave-safe bowl, melt the butter and then add the cake mix.
+Combine with a fork and mix until crumbly.
 I used a white cake mix, however, a yellow cake mix works just as well.
-Stir the butter and mix together to combine.

 Getting a good consistency for this easy Peach Cobbler with Cake Mix: